It was at Conny’s Studio near Cologne that a number of landmark recordings were completed, notably KRAFTWERK’s ‘Autobahn’ and ULTRAVOX’s ‘Vienna’.

 Available on the ASH RA TEMPEL album ‘Ash Ra Tempel’ via SMGO Art

 KRAFTWERK Tanzmusik (1973)

-Having engineered KRAFTWERK’s first two albums and the earlier ORGANISATION ‘Tone Float’ long player, Conny Plank helped Ralf Hütter and Florian Schneider’s shift towards synthesizers on their third long player.
+Having engineered KRAFTWERK’s first two albums and the earlier ORGANISATION ‘Tone Float’ long player, Conny Plank helped their shift towards synthesizers on their third long player.
 A Minimoog and an EMS AKS appeared, but a Farfisa electric piano and a preset rhythm unit were the dominant textures of ‘Tanzmusik’.
-Things were becoming more structured and with the abstract use of vocals, ‘Ralf & Florian’ were heading closer to the sound that would change popular music.
+Things were becoming more structured with the abstract use of vocals.

 Originally on the KRAFTWERK album ‘Ralf & Florian’ via Philips Records, currently unavailable

 Plank acted as mediator between the NEU! nucleus of Michael Rother and Klaus Dinger who each had quite different personalities and aspirations.
 Over a classic Motorik beat, ‘Für Immer’ featured carefully layered mini-cacophonies of sound.
 Indeed, so much studio time was spent on the track, the duo ran out of budget.